Superrehtard/old_diaspora_wiki/Community-supported-seeds.md

 * [[http://www.exampleseed.com]]
     * Opened: 17.09.2010
     * Updated: ~daily
-    * Maintained by a private person, maintainer@freenode irc, main@tainer.com
+    * Maintained by a private person
+        * IRC/Freenode: maintainer
+        * main@tainer.com
     * Feel free to try but remember that the database is dropped every now and then for devel purposes..

 * [[http://diaspora.now.im]]